 Here’s a tooth story to illustrate my point.

-Let’s start with this first example of a gentleman who was referred to me for RCT.
-First, I am going to share with you the referral slip.
+Let’s start with this first example of a gentleman who was referred to me for root canal therapy.

 And here are the preoperative radiographs:

-So, if a tooth has questionable restorability from a tooth structure standpoint, then I think that the tooth is best excavated by the restoring dentist and restorability should be assessed by them.
-Now, if there is a question of restorability because of a potential crack, then absolutely send the patient to a specialist.
-But, every evaluation costs our patients money and time, and if they keep getting bounced back and forth, our patients don’t end up very happy.
+So, if a tooth has questionable restorability from a tooth structure standpoint, then I think the tooth is best excavated by the restoring dentist and restorability should be assessed by them.
+If there is a question of restorability because of a potential crack, then absolutely send the patient to a specialist.
+But every evaluation costs our patients money and time, and if they keep getting bounced back and forth, our patients wind up unhappy.

 If you are worried about a pulp exposure, don’t be.
 Simply do a pulpotomy or just place a sedative filling.
 Your patient will be fine for a few days until they can be seen for treatment by an endodontist.
 If you find out the tooth is not restorable during the caries excavation, then you can simply extract the tooth right then and there, in your office.

-My question is, how many of you fill out your own referral slips?
-How many of you have your assistants fill out your referral slips?
-There is nothing wrong with having your assistant fill out the referral slip, I totally get it, we are busy.
-But, how many review and initial that referral slip before you send it out the door?
+There is nothing wrong with having your assistant fill out the referral slip — I totally get it, we’re all busy.
+But you can (and should!) review and initial that referral slip before you send it out the door.
 If you aren’t doing that yet, you may want to start.
 This patient was not happy about the miscommunication and he felt like his general dentist dropped the ball.